-(b) Semifinal or Final: If one rider passes the other, the starter shall signal the end of the race.
+(a) Final: If one rider passes the other, the starter shall signal the end of the race.

-(c) In all rounds, if neither rider catches the other, then a single gunshot shall be fired when the first rider finishes and another fired when the second rider finishes.
+(b) In all rounds, if neither rider catches the other, then a single gunshot shall be fired when the first rider finishes and another fired when the second rider finishes.

-(d) If both riders have the same time at the finish, the riders shall be placed according to the faster lap time nearest the finish.
+(c) If both riders have the same time at the finish, the riders shall be placed according to the faster lap time nearest the finish.